-External Independent Consultant
+External Independent Consultant.

-The Human Resources Committee in consultation with management has retained PCI - Perrault Consulting Inc. ("PCI") in fiscal 2014 to prepare a comparative market data.
-The Corporation has appointed PCI initially on February 2009 to prepare annually comparative market data; a fee of \$6,000 has been paid by the Corporation to PCI for the preparation of the annual comparative market data.
-The Corporation has also engaged PCI for conducting job evaluation analysis.
-PCI is a M ontreal based company founded in 2001 which has extensive expertise in the development of compensation plan design, short and long-term incentive plans and overall compensation management for executives.
+The Human Resources Committee in consultation with management has retained PCI - Perrault Consulting Inc. ("PCI") in fiscal 2017 to prepare a compensation market positioning for all executive positions, including the Named Executives (as defined hereinafter).
+The analysis included a detailed review of long-term incentive market practices.
+PCI also conducted a market positioning analysis of the Corporation's with Board member compensation.
+The Corporation has appointed PCI initially in February 2009 to provide assistance with respect to Board member and executive compensation matters.
+PCI is a Montreal based company founded in 2001 which has extensive expertise in competitive, organization specific executive compensation design, including short and long-term incentives, and overall compensation management.

 External Compensation Consultant

 PCI - Perrault Consulting Inc.

-Fiscal Year 2016 Fiscal Year 2015
+Fiscal Year 2017 Fiscal Year 2016

-Executive Compensation-Related Fees \$8,175 \$42,281 (1)
+Executive Compensation-Related Fees \$36,499 \$8,175

-All Other Fees \$3,800 \$1,359
+All Other Fees - \$3,800

-Total : \$11,975 \$43,640
+Total: \$36,499 \$11,975